aymericingargiola/repentance-run-tracker/README.md

 Or a custom query :
 - Search an item : `:item:[item id]:[floor number, default = 1]`
 exemple, search runs with Pentagram found at second floor : `:item:51:2`

+## Known issues

+### Challenges and daily runs

+Since there is no trigger to know if the run is over, when you start another run those runs will be identified as broken runs, you can force the status of the run but you will have to manually enter the run time.

 ## Screenshots